Northwestern Outlast Georgia Tech’s Second Half Comeback in the Big Ten/ACC Challenge

 By: Ethan Hennessy

 On Wednesday night we were treated to a rematch of last year’s Big Ten/ACC Challenge game in Atlanta.
-A few things had changed though some key players for both sides had departed, for Northwestern Bryant McIntosh, and for Georgia Tech Ben Lammers and Josh Okogie.
+A few things had changed though some key players for both sides had departed.
+Northwestern was without Bryant McIntosh, and Georgia Tech had seen Ben Lammers and Josh Okogie depart.
 Also, the location was shifted to the newly renovated Welsh Ryan Arena in Evanston Illinois.
-When asked in the post game press conference what he though of the building Georgia Tech coach Josh Pastner immediately said “oh its a lot of purple, but its a beautiful building”.
+When asked in the post game press conference what he though of the building Georgia Tech coach Josh Pastner immediately said “Oh, its a lot of purple, but its a beautiful building”.

 Northwestern stormed out to a commanding early lead (13-5) shortly into the first half.
 Northwestern was causing turnovers and blocking shots all throughout the first half.
 This was also compounded by the fact that Georgia Tech shot 54% from the free throw line in the first half (7-13), and a dismal 25% from the field (6-24).
 At the half after a wildcat buzzer beating three Northwestern had doubled up GT 40-20, and the game seemed just about over.